-A treadmill is often at the forefront in a lot of people's minds for the best cardio equipment.
-It's usually the pillar of cardio - it's running, after all!
-Well, like any exercise, it's not without its dangers.
+A treadmill is often at the forefront of many people’s minds for the best cardio equipment.
+It’s usually the pillar of cardio – it’s running, after all!
+Well, like any exercise, it’s not without its dangers.
 One of the most prominent risks of running is back pain, but how does a treadmill affect it?

 First, it’s a good idea to look at what can cause a treadmill to give you back pain in the first place.
 It’s not the treadmill’s fault, and there are things that you need to know to keep yourself out of harm’s way in the first place if you wish to avoid it in the long run.

 The first of these issues that can occur comes from over-exercising.
 It’s the same with any equipment you use, so it is essential to know how to protect yourself from it.

 Over-exercising is easy, especially if you’re doing it from your home.
 With that in mind, you need to make sure that you have a proper workout routine.
 You always need to be doing what’s best for your body if you’re going to be successful in your training.
 This will keep you safe!

 Bad technique is another factor of a treadmill causing back pain.
 Believe it or not, running can have a wide array of methods.
 It’s affected by a lot of different things, but you need to nail yours to reduce risk.

 Many people put more pressure on different parts of their feet when they run.
 Your foot will hit the ground first, so there is potential for you to be too extreme in your movements.
 That’s one of the easiest ways to strain your back, from muscles to nerves, and over time, it can have a detrimental effect.
 Be careful!

 Finally, the biggest cause of back pain when running on a treadmill is having underlying conditions.
 You might not even know about them, but if you suffer from tight hamstrings, a trapped nerve or even just repetitive strain injury from something like work, you’re in danger.